Eusebiiu/Testare-Manuala/Manual_Testing_Jira_MediaGalaxy.md

 <h3>1.4 Test Design</h3>

 Functional test cases were created in Zephyr Squad based on the analysis of the specifications.
-The test cases can be accessed here **(inserati linkul catre fisierul cu testele, in format pdf, word sau csv)**
+The test cases can be accessed [here](https://github.com/Eusebiiu/Testare-Manuala/blob/main/test-cases-jira.pdf)

 <h3>1.5 Test Implementation</h3>

 The following elements are needed to be ready before the test execution phase begins:

-**(inserati lista de elemente care sunt evaluate in etapa de implementare)**

 <h3>1.6.
 Test Execution </h3>

-Test cases are executed on the created test Cycle summary: **(inserati aici numele cycle-ului pe care l-ati creat)**
+Test cases are executed on the created test Cycle summary:

 Bugs have been created based on the failed tests.
-The complete bug reports can be found here: **(inserati aici fisierul cu bug-urile pe care le-ati identificat)**
+The complete bug reports can be found here:

 The following is a summary of the bugs that have been found **(inserati o lista cu titlurile bug-urilor identificate impreuna cu prioritatea si severitatea fiecaruia)**